 ITE believes strongly that the development of solutions and technology such as connected and automated vehicles (CAVs) are an important element in achieving “Vision Zero” - an international movement to end fatalities on our roadways.
 More than 40,000 people die each year on America’s highways and 1.25 million people die worldwide.
 This is unacceptable.
 Vision Zero must be our goal.

-ITE has created a CAV Standing Committee, under the leadership of our TSMO Council.
+ITE has created a CAV Steering Committee, under the leadership of our TSMO Council.
 The CAV Committee meets regularly, is responsible for helping form policy responses for national and federal requests, conducts webinars on technical challenges, represents ITE in national committees, and creates documents of interest such as quick bites and technical briefs.

 A key component toward meeting the Vision Zero goal is enabling Vehicle-to-Everything (V2X) communications.
 Cooperative systems achieved through communication between vehicles, infrastructure, and other users will provide an enhanced layer of safety and must be advanced.
 This ability to communicate will be essential for extending the range of vehicle-based sensing and achieving the full potential of safety benefits envisioned by CAVs.

 ITE has been a vocal supporter of retaining dedicated spectrum in the 5.9 GHz spectrum for exclusive use in connected vehicle applications.
 With guidance from our CAV Standing Committee, ITE has responded to several proposed rulemaking dockets from the FCC and USDOT.

 ITE is also actively engaged with other partner associations in helping keep an emphasis on development and deployment of V2X technologies, encouraging the USDOT to provide federal leadership and helping develop a national vision and deployment plan for V2X.